 Unlike other hospitals in which your medical oncologist is often the only one to address your pain, CTCA at Eastern Regional Medical Center has a team in place focused on managing your pain throughout your cancer care.

-The pain management team at Eastern, which functions within the Care Management Department, is comprised of dedicated pain management practitioners, anesthesiologists, and oncology-certified pain management nurses.
+The pain management team at Eastern, which functions within the Care Management Department, is staffed by dedicated pain management practitioners, anesthesiologists and oncology-certified pain management nurses.

 The team consults daily with the rest of your care team to balance pain medicine with supportive options.
-For instance, if you are experiencing gastric problems or pain while eating, the nutrition team can intervene with nutrition therapies.
-The naturopathic medicine team can provide relief for side effects caused by your pain medications.
+For instance, if you are experiencing gastric problems or pain while eating, the nutrition team may intervene with nutrition therapies.
+The naturopathic medicine team may suggest natural supplements to help alleviate the side effects caused by your pain medications.

-The pain team also participates in “Comfort Rounds” two times a week for inpatients to discuss patients' concerns with other clinicians and support staff.
+The pain team also participates in “comfort rounds” two times a week for inpatients, allowing clinicians and support staff to discuss patients' concerns.